Majorana Dark Matter in a new B-L model: Introduction

 Standard model (SM) of particle physics is the most successful theory that can explain well almost all the observed data below the electroweak scale.
 Still there are many open issues for which SM does not provide any satisfactory answer.
 Of these open questions, the one that stands out is the nature of Dark matter (DM).
 Various observational evidences firmly point towards the existence of dark matter which constitutes about $26.8\%$ energy budget of the Universe \citep{Ade:2015xua}, still very little is known about its true nature.
 The DM has been the most sought after candidate for experimental particle physicists and the hunt for it started from the day of its existence, which was proposed way back in 1937 \cite{Zwicky:1937zza,Rubin:1970zza}.
 Its nature to interact `weakly' as confirmed indirectly from the Bullet cluster \cite{Clowe:2003tk}, provides strong motivation to prefer weakly interacting massive particles (WIMPs) as the potential DM candidates, which are not too far from the electroweak scale, thus, providing an excellent testing ground at the current or near future direct or indirect dark matter detection experiments.

 To explain the key ingredient that connects cosmology with the particle physics, plenty of frameworks have been proposed imposing the condition that the DM is stable at the cosmological time scale.
 Apart from this, as the spin of DM is unknown, all possible kinds of DM candidates, i.e., scalar, fermion, vector have been explored.
-As SM is a well tested gauge theory, we intend to study the gauge extensions of it where the difference of Baryon and lepton number $(B-L)$ is promoted to the local gauge symmetry \cite{Jenkins:1987ue,Buchmuller:1991ce,Basso:2008iv,Emam:2007dy}.
+As SM is a well tested gauge theory, we intend to study the gauge extensions of it where the difference of Baryon and Lepton number $(B-L)$ is promoted to the local gauge symmetry \cite{Jenkins:1987ue,Buchmuller:1991ce,Basso:2008iv,Emam:2007dy}.
 One of the interesting aspects is that in its standard form, the presence of right-handed neutrinos and the type-I seesaw mechanism for neutrino mass generation is natural.
-In particular, $B-L$ gauge extension of SM has been studied so as to incorporate the beyond Standard Model (BSM) physics (see some earlier works in this motivation~\cite{Khalil:2006yi,Iso:2009ss,Kanemura:2014rpa,Lindner:2011it,Okada:2016gsh,Okada:2016tci,Bhattacharya:2016qsg, Biswas:2016ewm,Wang:2015saa,Basak:2013cga}).
+In particular, $B-L$ gauge extension of SM has been studied so as to incorporate the beyond Standard Model (BSM) physics (see some earlier works in this motivation~\cite{Khalil:2006yi,Iso:2009ss,Kanemura:2014rpa, Lindner:2011it,Okada:2016gsh,Okada:2016tci,Bhattacharya:2016qsg, Biswas:2016ewm,Wang:2015saa,Basak:2013cga,Bandyopadhyay:2017bgh, DeRomeri:2017oxa,Okada:2010wd,Kanemura:2011vm,Seto:2016pks}).
 In this article, we explore the prospects for Majorana DM in the context of $B-L$ gauge extensions of SM.

 The model considered here consists of a particular $B-L$ charge assignment for the extra fields added to SM, such that there is an automatic cancellation of anomalies as well as the existence of a stable Majorana DM candidate~\cite{Ma:2014qra,Ma:2015raa,Ma:2015mjd,Patra:2016ofq}.
+The model incorporates a scalar sector with two additional heavy scalars alongside the SM Higgs.
+In particular, one of the scalars carries a $B-L$ charge of $+8$ which gives rise to a scalar portal interaction with the Majorana DM candidate such that there can be observable signals.
+This is complemented by the usual $Z^{\prime}$ mediated interactions, where the Majorana DM couples to the $Z^{\prime}$.
+Thus, we have a Majorana DM that can interact with SM particles through two portals - one scalar and one vector.
+We shall study the phenomenology resulting from both these types of interactions using constraints from direct and indirect detection of DM, as well as collider searches for $Z^{\prime}$.